valejo0310-svg/valejo0310-svg/README.md

 # Hi There 👋!

-This is Valery, I'm a software developer in training who's currently learing python and some of the bases for  web development using html, css and a little bit of js.
+This is Valery, I'm a software developer in training who's currently learning python and some of the bases for  web development using html, css and a little bit of js.
 I'm currently working on small projects that allows me to expand my experience and making myself comfortable on this new world.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------